Credit Card Balance Transfers 101

 If you'd like to consolidate credit card balances or other types of loans, a balance transfer may be the solution you're looking for.
 Transferring multiple balances to a single credit card can simplify your monthly payments and potentially save you money on interest.
 This guide offers answers to the most common balance transfer questions.

 A credit card balance transfer is where you move an existing credit card or loan balance to another credit card account.
 Usually, there is a fee to transfer a balance.
-Balance Transfer offers on credit cards typically feature a low introductory or promotional interest rate for a limited period of time.
+Balance transfer offers on credit cards typically feature a low introductory or promotional interest rate for a limited time.
 Importantly, these introductory or promotional rates are temporary.
 If the balance is not paid in full by the time the introductory rate ends, the unpaid promotional balance will accrue interest charges at the standard APR on the account.

-If you transfer a balance, interest will be charged on your purchases unless you pay your entire balance (including any balance transfers) by the due date each month or you have a 0% promotional APR on purchases.
+If you transfer a balance, interest will be charged on your purchases unless you pay your entire balance (including any balance transfers) by the due date each month or you have a 0% APR on purchases.

 It depends on the offer.
 Promotional APRs must last for at least six months but some offers provide for a longer duration.